Feeling like a burden to the family. Written by a husband’s of chronically ill wife.

 I hope you found this article helpful and I do hope that you will get the support you need, or if you’re the partner of someone struggling with suicidal thoughts.

-I hope you will find that the best thing you can do for your loved one is simply being there!
+I hope you will find that the best thing you can do for your loved one is simply be there!

 Love stops you from feeling like a burden to the family.